 Get exclusive member benefits & effect social change.
 Join Today

-Doctors usually diagnose type 1 diabetes in childhood.
+Doctors usually diagnose type 1 diabetes in childhood, although it can occur in adults also.
 Type 1 diabetes affects the body’s ability to produce insulin.
 This hormone is vital to helping the body utilize blood sugar.
 Without enough insulin, the extra blood sugar can damage the body.
 According to the American Diabetes Association, 5 percent of all people with diabetes have type 1 diabetes.

 Type 2 diabetes is a condition that affects a body’s ability to use insulin properly.
-Unlike type 1 diabetes, people with type 2 diabetes make some insulin, but they cannot make enough to keep up with rising blood sugar levels.
+Unlike people with type 1 diabetes, people with type 2 diabetes make some insulin.
+However, they can’t make enough to keep up with rising blood sugar levels.
 Doctors associate type 2 diabetes with lifestyle-related factors like obesity.

 Gestational diabetes is a condition that causes women to have very high blood sugar levels during pregnancy.
 This condition is typically temporary.

 Having risk factors does not mean that someone will get diabetes.

 Doctors don’t know the exact cause of type 1 diabetes.
 Family history of type 1 diabetes is considered a risk factor.
 According to the American Diabetes Association, the child of a man with type 1 diabetes has a 1 in 17 chance of developing type 1 diabetes.
 If a woman has type 1 diabetes, her child has a 1 in 25 chance if the child was born when the woman was younger than 25.
 Women with type 1 diabetes who give birth at age 25 or older have a 1 in 100 chance of having a child with type 1 diabetes.

 Having a parent with type 2 diabetes also increases diabetes risk.
 Because diabetes is often related to lifestyle choices, parents may pass on poor health habits to their children.
 This increases their risk for getting types 2 diabetes.